Critic’s Log - Earthdate: February 14, 2014. Review #81: The Disappearance of Haruhi Suzumiya

 If there is something that is a huge strength in the movie is that there’s enough room for character development and the time used is done well.
 Kyon’s situation is believable and it pays off.
 Mikuru Asahina is kind of her usual self, but not in a bad way.
 Haruhi does not get heavy amount of screentime and it fits because of the title.
 Koizumi is alright in the movie.
 The one that does get heavy amount of attention is Yuki.
 Yuki is probably one of the most interesting characters in the movie and that’s saying a lot considering she was mostly emotionless in the TV series.
 The time is well spent on character development and it does pay off in the end.
 The characters do give off the thought-provoking moments, this especially leads to Kyon who ends up having the most development and screentime in the entire film.
 This is fitting since he’s been narrating throughout the main TV series and even though the title is about Haruhi Suzumiya.
 Kyon seems to be treated as a main character more than Haruhi.
 Kyon truly shines in this film.
 The characters are great in the film and they develop much better than the TV series.

 This leads to the plot, which I may as well say it one last time, that is classified information.
 With a film such as The Disappearance of Haruhi Suzumiya, Why would I tell you what I thought of the plot.
 Well, without giving any classified information away, I can honestly warn you on one thing. the pacing in the film may discourage you at first glance but I can assure you that it fits with the atmosphere of the entire film.
 The TV series was bursting with fun and giggles and it was worth binge-viewing.
 The Disappearance of Haruhi Suzumiya is a completely different ball-game.
 The fun and giggles from the show is not present and what the film will give you is a more disorienting serious take on the franchise.
 For something like the Haruhi Suzumiya franchise, this is not out of place since the Haruhi Suzumiya franchise is a bit unorthodox to begin with.
 To my surprise, it takes the Haruhi Suzumiya to a low and manages to pull it off.
 The TV series was well-paced, but the film can be slow at times… and it works!
 I say this because… think of the title.
-Haruhi Suzumiya as a TV series was mostly fun and gives you the vibe that “time flies when you have fun”, What makes the film’s direction smart is that it is a great contrast to the TV series.
+Haruhi Suzumiya as a TV series was mostly fun.
+What makes the film’s direction smart is that it is a great contrast to the TV series.
 Both aesthetically and in direction.
 Say what you will, but this movie is a terrific follow-up to the TV series after fun, whacky episodes and of course the infamous Endless Eight story arc.
 If there is one thing you may want to consider, it is to watch The entire TV series before tackling this film.
 It would help greatly with your experience with this movie.
 This is not a film to be overlooked if you are an anime fan.
 You will have to be patient on this one because this film is a must-see for Haruhi fans.

 The Disappearance of Haruhi Suzumiya was available by Bandai Entertainment.
 Since they went under, chances are… This movie is out of print.
 One can hope it gets rescued someday.